 You cannot get this funding if you wish to demolish a building as part of a modernisation project.
 For instance, if you intend to use 5YA funding to replace an old building with a new one, you must include the demolition costs in the 5YA project budget.

 When a school closes, all of its assets, including all school houses, revert to the Minister of Education.
-These assets include core houses managed or owned by the board of trustees because the board dissolves when the school closes.
+These assets include core houses managed or owned by the board because the board dissolves when the school closes.

 We'll decide whether the land: